doocs/leetcode/solution/3200-3299/3242.Design Neighbor Sum Service/README_EN.md

         return self.cal(value, 1)

-# Your neighborSum object will be instantiated and called as such:
+# Your NeighborSum object will be instantiated and called as such:
-# obj = neighborSum(grid)
+# obj = NeighborSum(grid)
 # param_1 = obj.adjacentSum(value)
 # param_2 = obj.diagonalSum(value)
 ```